 The grant date fair value of restricted stock and stock-settled restricted stock units is determined based on the Company's stock price on the grant date.
 The Company estimates the grant date fair value of stock option awards using the Black-Scholes option pricing model, which considers, among other factors, a risk-free interest rate, the expected life of the award and the historical volatility of the Company's stock price.
-The Company estimates the grant date fair value of awards with performance-based market conditions using a Monte Carlo simulation method which considers, among other factors, the performance-based market conditions using a Monte Carlo simulation method which considers, among other factors, the performance-based market conditions arisk-free interest rate, the expected life of the award and the historical volatility of the Company's stock price.
+The Company estimates the grant date fair value of awards with performance-based market conditions using a Monte Carlo simulation method which considers, among other factors, the performance-based market condition, a risk-free interest rate, the expected life of the award and the historical volatility of the Company's stock price.
 Awards of cash-settled restricted stock units are classified as liabilities with the liability and compensation expense related to cash-settled awards adjusted to fair value at each balance sheet date.